 Due to the packaging equipment being newly purchased there are lower maintenance costs – out with the old, and in with the new.
 The company will experience less downtime and reduced chance of parts breaking.
-An older machine present with a higher risk of breaking; thereby, increasing the risk of breakdown cost.
-As some point, it will seem that you are throwing money away to replace the item instead of repairing it.
+An older machine presents with a higher risk of breaking; thereby, increasing the risk of breakdown cost.
+At some point, it will seem that you are throwing money away to replace the item instead of repairing it.
 By purchasing new machinery, you are making a long-term investment and saving cash in the long-run.

 What Are The Different Cons To Purchasing New Packaging Equipment?

 As with all types of equipment acquisition, the initial capital can be costly and companies must consider the cost of purchasing new machinery.
 While purchasing new equipment can be an investment, you need to determine if the investment justifies the means.